Salerys/Number-guessing-game/README.md

 - Save function to keep track how many tries each round took.

 - Some "personalization", like colored text, to make it visually more appealing

+- Option for the user to just continue playing a new round instead of having to press "Run Program" or reload the page.

 - An image background, so that once the program is running, it won't be a blank white background, instead something more appealing, with the rules also present there.